xiaohan2012/lda_2003/README.md

 # WARNING

-It's still unknown whether the estimation implementation is correct or not, though tests have been written and the the increase of lower bound can be seen during training.
+It's still unknown whether the estimation implementation is correct or not, though tests have been written and the increase of lower bound can be seen during training.